xapian/xapian-gsoc-proposal/proposal.rst

 * **Week 6 and 7 from June 24th to July 7th**

-	* Implementing the DjVuLibre library for reading files of the DjVu format.
+	* Continue implementing the libpoppler library if needed.
+	* Implementing other libraries from Document Liberation project which are available after discussing the priority order with the mentors.
+The overall number of libraries to be implemented can be less than the available but I think we could focus on the file formats which are used more than others.
 	* Testing and documentation along.

 * **Week 8 from July 8th to July 14th**

-	* Continue implementing the DjVuLibre library if needed else start implementing other libraries which are available after discussing with mentors.
+	* Continue implementing other libraries from the Document Liberation project.
-	* Final testing and documentation before evaluation.
+	* Testing and documentation before evaluation.

   **Deliverables for phase 2 evaluation**

-  * Getting libpoppler and DjVuLibre to work before Phase 2 evaluation..
+  * Getting libpoppler and around two to three libraries to work before phase 2 evaluation is my goal.

 					 **------ Phase 2 Evaluation -----**

 * **Week 9 and 10 from July 15th-July 21st**

-	* Implementing other libraries which are available after discussing the priority order with the mentors.
-The overall number of libraries to be implemented can be less than the available but I think we could focus on the file formats which are used more than others.
+	* Continue implementing other libraries from the Document Liberation project.
 	* Testing and documentation along.

 * **Week 11 from August 5th to August 18th**

-	* Continue implementing other libraries from the Document Liberation project.
+	* Implementing the DjVuLibre library if time permits after discussing with mentors.
+	* Testing and documentation along.

 * **Week 12 from August to August**

 	* *Buffer period* : Can be used if any of the previous work is lagged and shifted.
 Else continue implementing other libraries.
-	* Testing the indexing of file formats of which libraries were used and observe the change in indexing time.
+	* Testing the indexing of file formats of which libraries were used and probably observe the change in indexing time.
 	* Start with the final testing and documentation.

 * **Week 13 from August 19th - August 26th**